fru-io/docs-live/docs/github-bot.md

 ---
 # Usage of GitHub preview bot

 The [GitHub integration guide](https://docs.ddev.com/github/) explains how to install the DDEV-Live GitHub app.
+The DDEV Preview bot requires a publicly visible email configured for your account in order to be able to perform authorization on each command.

 ???+ note
     If you have installed the DDEV-Live app before November 23rd, 2020, you will need to approve new set of permissions for reading and writing pull request comments to enable Preview bot functionality.